toolstack/wp-developers-homepage/readme.txt

 If you've enabled an age limit, only those tickets newer will be retrieved an counted.
 This is done to limit the number of request going to WordPress/GitHub.

+= Why is "Retrieve all tickets" disabled by default? =

+If you have a lot of old tickets, or many plugins/themes, it takes quite a bit of processing and data to get *all* of the tickets.
+Instead, by default, only *active* tickets are retrieved.

+= Why are the Unresolved/Resolved counts on the statistics table incorrect? =

+The statistics table values for Unresolved/Resolved are calculated based upon the data stored by WP Developers Homepage, and so two options can limit what is retrieved from wordpress.org:

+1. Retrieve all tickets, which is disabled by default.
+2. Age limit

+These options tell WP Developers Homepage to stop retrieving data based upon either status or age of the tickets.
+As inactive/old tickets are therefore not stored, they are not reflected in the statistics table.

+If you wish to see a true representation of all your tickets, set the age limit to 0, and enabled the retrieve all tickets options.

+This will significantly increase the time taken to download new data from wordpress.org.

 == Screenshots ==

 1. Support tickets for plugins/themes.